-Solomon Islands passport ranking
+Solomon Islands Passport Ranking

-The Solomon Islander passport currently ranks on the 39th place according to the Guide visa index.
+The Solomon Islander passport currently ranks on the 39th place according to the Guide Passport Ranking Index.
 The ranking has consistently improved from the 56th rank in 2012 to the current ranking.
 It provides visa-free access to 131 countries.
 This grants it an overall high mobility score.
 Solomon Islander passport holders have visa-free access and visas on arrival to destinations such as Singapore, Canada, South Korea, Indonedia and the entire European Union.
 This allows almost instant travel opportunities worldwide.
 Solomon Islanders do require a visa to enter about 95 destinations.
 Some countries where a visa is required are China, Japan, Thailand, the United States and Australia.

 The Solomon Islands is a sovereign state that consists of nine provinces.
 The most important provinces are Malaita, Guadalcanal and Western.
 The country is situated in Oceania in the Pacific Ocean, east of Papua New Guinea.
 It is composed of 6 main islands and over 900 smaller islands.
 The overall surface area is 28,400 square kilometers spread across the islands.
 The country’s terrain consists of volcanic mountains and coral atolls.
 Its climate is the tropical monsoon type with very little temperature variation over the year.